masta-g3/hazard_models/README.md

-## Hazard Model
+## Hazard Models
-Very simple visual overview of hazard rate and constant spread estimation from bond prices.
+This module consists of several exhibitions.
+  1. Shiny app with visualization of basic dinamics of hazard on bonds.
+  2. Exponential splines optimization.